-BUREAU OF PLANNING AND RESEARCH
+BUREAU OF PIANNING AND RESEARCH

-PennDOT's Local Technical Assistance Program - PennDOT's

-Local Technical Assistance Program offers local governments practical training in efficient maintenance, essential traffic safety, and sound management practices for their roadways and bridges.
+PennDOT's Local Technical Assistance Program - PennDOT's Local Technical Assistance Program offers local governments practical training in efficient maintenance, essential traffic safety, and sound management practices for their roadways and bridges.
 Training is supplemented by one-on-one technical assistance via phone, email, and site visits and through publications highlighting recent practical technological advances.
 Most LTAP services are available at little or no cost to municipalities to help them meet their transportation needs.

-CONTACT - Lou Ferretti, 717-787-2598 or 1-800-FOR-LTAP. lferretti@pa.gov or LTAP@state.pa.us ct 88 of 2012 authorizes public private transportation projects in Pennsylvania.
-This allows PennDOT and other transportation authorities and commissions in the state to enter into agreements with the private sector to participate in the delivery, maintenance and financing of transportation-related projects.
+CONTACT - Lou Ferretti, 717-787-2598 or 1-800-FOR-LTAP. lferretti@pa.gov or LTAP@state.pa.us portation authorities and commissions in the state to enter into agreements with the private sector to participate in the delivery, maintenance and financing of transportation-related projects.